Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Conclusion

-In addition to bug fixes, the new Java SE 20 JDK release includes seven JDK enhancements that improve developer productivity, enhance the Java language, and improve the performance, stability, and security of the platform.
+The new Java SE 20 JDK release, in addition to bug fixes, brings seven JDK Enhancement Proposals to increase developer productivity, improve the Java language, and enhance the performance, stability, and security of the platform.

-Java latest version download here: Java SE 20 JDK.
+You can download it here: Java SE 20 JDK download.

 Java SE 17 (LTS)